 I get a lot of questions on my IG account about sources.
-I plan on creating a separate page with links to some of the items in my house, hopefully soon!
+Click here to shop our home!

 We still have a lot of work to do on our exterior.
 We changed out the posts, front door and sidelites and that made a HUGE difference in the look from the outside and inside too.
 It was a complete game changer for us.

 For the entrance, we removed the walls and blew out the ceiling, replaced the door and tiles, modified the closet, and added a welcoming sconce.